-Last year, my oldest son Lucca was given the choice between a large communion party or a trip to New York.
+Last year, my oldest son Lucca was given the choice between a large communion party or a city trip to New York.
 The choice was easy – the Big Apple had captured his imagination for years.
 My best friend asked her son the same and so the four of us ended up waiting for the flight from Brussels to New York at the end of August.

 Travel in style

 As an additional surprise, we organised a limousine to bring us from the airport to the hotel.
 The boys were wild with excitement when they found out.
 For the first time it wasn’t a problem being in a traffic jam as now they could enjoy this luxury car a bit longer.